jurassix/react-validation-mixin/README.md

 ```

 It's a bit more in-sync, but even more verbose :(

+## Release Notes

+4.0.0 (Major release with breaking API changes):

+  * `validatorData` is now `getValidatorData` to be more idiomatic of React
+  * `validate` now takes an error-first callback, which allows for a simpler API when validating on Submit. `validate` also takes an optional key as a first param that can be used to validate a single form field.
+  * `isValid` is now a simple wrapper around `this.state.errors` **see example for handling form submission in 4.x.x**
+  * `clearValidations` has been added to reset all current errors.
+  * `handleValidations` now takes a second parameter error-first callback that can be used for custom handling of errors.

 ### _Please contribute suggestions, features, issues, and pull requests._